Coming at you a little late, it’s a look at my favorite sheet masks from February featuring Innisfree, Leaders, Dewytree, and Creme Shop!

 This is another mask I’ve had the opportunity to use on consecutive days/nights.
 I’ll grab one of these when my face is on the oilier side, as the ash and charcoal do a good job of neutralizing that greasiness.
 Also, anything that makes my face look near-poreless is good in my book.
 I just wish the fit was nicer.

-Find a 10-pack at Amazon sellers for around $20 (or visit your local T.J.Maxx instead)
+Find a 10-pack at Amazon sellers (or visit your local T.J.Maxx instead)

 Creme Shop Rose Water & Violet Oil Fusion Mask